FOREX-Dollar on defensive after manufacturing disappoints ahead of jobs data

 By Hideyuki Sano

-TOKYO, Sept 2 The dollar was on the back foot on Friday after taking a tumble following a surprise contraction in U.S. manufacturing, which cast some doubts on the strength of U.S. economic growth ahead of closely-watched employment data later in the day.
+TOKYO, Sept 2 The dollar was on the back foot on Friday after taking a tumble following a surprise contraction in U.S. manufacturing in August, casting some doubts on the strength of U.S. economic growth ahead of the closely-watched employment data due later in the day.

 The Institute for Supply Management (ISM) said its index of national factory activity fell 3.2 percentage points to a reading of 49.4, the first contraction since February.